Composed By: The Newton Brothers

 Reviewed by Melissa Minners

-The musical score of Oculus was created by the composing team called The Newton Brothers.
-Andy and Taylor Newton have been making music together since their childhood.
-Raised on opera, radio, concerts and movies, the two developed a career that would combine both their love for music and for movies.
-Known for creating music from the least likely of instruments, The Newton Brothers have amassed quite a résumé including musical scores for Pawn Shop Chronicles, Setup, Detachment, High School and more.
+The musical score of High School was composed by The Newton Brothers, a composing duo that have been making music since they were children.
+Raised on opera, radio, concerts and movies, it seemed inevitable that Andy and Taylor would develop a career that would combine their love for music and movies.
+Known for creating music from just about anything, including kazoos, broken glass, harmonicas, steel guitars and conventional instruments, The Newton Brothers began their composing career in 2007 with the television series Connected and have gone on to create musical scores for such movies as Detachment, Setup, Hijacked and more.